View Helen Kepler's Obituary on APP.com and share memories

 |

-Neptune City, NJ - Helen (Baker) Forsyth Kepler of Neptune City, who was born March 18, 1941 in Long Branch and raised in Avon by the Sea by the late George and Sadie Baker, passed away Friday, April 3, 2020 at her home surrounded by her loving family.
+Neptune City - Helen (Baker) Forsyth Kepler of Neptune City, who was born March 18, 1941 in Long Branch and raised in Avon by the Sea by the late George and Sadie Baker, passed away Friday, April 3, 2020 at her home surrounded by her loving family.

 Helen loved to spend time with friends and family.
 She enjoyed cooking and baking for others and shared that love with her daughters and grandchildren.